Information about our case processing and your right to appeal if you disagree with our decision can be found below.

 Processing time for applications

-The processing time is counted from the day we receive a complete application containing all relevant documentation, until the day you receive our decision.
+The processing time is counted from the day we receive a complete application containing all relevant documentation until you receive our decision.
 The shortest processing time is achieved when you ensure that the application is filled out correctly and all requested documentation is attached.
 If the application contains minor deficiencies, we will contact you.
-If the application contains major deficiencies, we will return the case back to you and urge you to re-submit a complete application.
+If the application contains major deficiencies, we will return the case to you and urge you to re-submit a complete application.

 Your right to appeal